lnls-sirius/rssmx100a-epics-ioc/README.md

 $ make uninstall &&
 $ make &&
 $ cd iocBoot/iocrssmx100a &&
-$ procServ -n "RSSMX100A" -f -i ^C^D 20000 ./run.sh 10.0.18.43 0
+$ procServ -n "RSSMX100A" -f -i ^C^D 20000 ./run.sh 10.0.18.43 -d SMX
 ```

-It is important to notice that the *DEVICE_IP* and *DEVICE_INST*
+It is important to notice that the *DEVICE_IP* is passed as an argument to the ./run.sh script using the -i option and -d is for the chisen device type (SMA or SMB).
-arguments are passed after the */run.sh* in the last line.

 ### Caput